kitao/pyxel/README.md

   A two-dimensional list of sounds (0-63) across multiple channels

 - `set(seq0, seq1, seq2, ...)`<br>
   Set the lists of sound (0-63) for each channel.
-If an empty list is specified, that channel is not used for playback.<br>
+If an empty list is specified, that channel will not be used for playback.<br>
   Example: `pyxel.musics[0].set([0, 1], [], [3])`

 ### Advanced API